code-lab-org/nost-tools/docs/source/documents/getStarted/instructionsFireSat.rst

 they are waiting for the test case to start up.
 The scoreboard.html application should be opened in a web browser.

-If everything is running correctly, the Scoreboard app should show an image similar to below.

 .. image:: media/fireSatScoreboard.png
    :width: 600
    :align: center

-A graphical representation of the FireSat+ workflow is shown below.
+If everything is running correctly, the Scoreboard app should show an image similar to above.

 .. image:: media/fireSatWorkflow.png
    :width: 600
    :align: center

+A graphical representation of the FireSat+ messages and their payloads is shown here.